turingschool-examples/fitlit-starter-kit/README.md

 ### Screenshots

-### TDD
+### Technologies Used
-Fitlit uses Mocha and Chai for all testing.
+Fitlit relies on TDD using JavaScript and Mocha and Chai for all testing.

 ### Original Project Spec Page
 [Fitlit part 1](https://frontend.turing.edu/projects/module-2/fitlit-part-one-agile.html) from the Turing School of Software and Design